 For women who run cold or primarily ski in frigid areas like the upper Midwest of the U.S., it may be worth considering a boot with an integrated heated liner.
 Many reputable manufacturers offer designs that fit this bill, including K2, Rossignol, Nordica, and others.
 For example, Rossignol sells a heated version of their Pure Pro above called the Pure Pro Heat.
 The technology is fairly consistent across the industry: The boot is outfitted with the requisite heating elements and includes a control panel that allows you to adjust the temperature of the liner, which can then be recharged via USB.

-In terms of downsides, keep in mind that you’ll pay for the added feature in cost, weight, and a bit of bulk, and built-in liners do add a little more complexity to the overall construction.
+In terms of downsides, keep in mind that you’ll pay for the added feature in cost, weight, and a bit of bulk, and built-in liners do add a little more complexity to the overall construction of your boot.
 But for those with chronically cold feet or who frequently ski in well-below-freezing temperatures, those drawbacks may be worth the boost in warmth and all-day comfort.
+As an alternative and one-time investment, it might be worthwhile to consider a pair of heated socks.

 Hybrid Downhill/Backcountry Boots

 Backcountry skiing has exploded in popularity in recent years, and many downhillers are adding an alpine touring setup to their quiver.
-To help make things easier, there are a growing number of crossover boots that perform well on both resort days and while touring, including models like the Tecnica Cochise 95 W DYN GW and the Fischer Ranger 115 GW DYN above.
-Both have sturdy flex ratings (up to 115 at the stiffest end) but are light enough and boast tech fittings and a walk mode with decent range of motion for occasional uphill use.
+To help make things easier, there are a growing number of crossover boots that perform well on both resort days and while touring, including models like the Tecnica Cochise 95 W DYN and Fischer Ranger 115 DYN.
+Both have sturdy flex ratings (up to 115 at the stiffest end) but are light enough and boast tech fittings and a walk mode with a decent range of motion for occasional uphill use.

-That said, if you plan to use them primarily at the resort, there are some compromises to be aware of.
-The lightweight construction isn't as warm and sacrifices some precision when carving on hardpack, and they can feel harsh in choppy conditions compared to downhill-only models.
+That said, if you plan to use your boots primarily at the resort, there are some compromises to be aware of.
+The lightweight construction of a hybrid boot isn't as warm and sacrifices some precision when carving on hardpack, and they can feel harsh in choppy conditions compared to downhill-only models.
 Additionally, crossover boots are heavier than the vast majority of specialized backcountry designs—often by a pound or more for the pair.
 But if you don't like the idea of buying two sets of pricey boots or only plan on touring a few times a season, the hybrid downhill/touring concept can be a logical move.

 Boot Warmth and Ski Socks